 The video must clearly show the performance, the player’s hands and face.
 The video must not be edited.
 Individual works or movements may, however, be recorded as different takes.
 The application must state when and where the video was made.

 Free accommodation will be provided for contestants for the duration of the rounds in which the contestant is in the ompetition.
 Contestants will pay their own travel expenses to and from Helsinki.
 The Competition Committee may, on application and at its own discretion, award a travel grant for participants from outside Europe.
 Contestants needing a visa for Finland must obtain it themselves.

 The order of performance in the competition will be decided in a draw to take place on October 13, 2022.
 Each contestant must attend the draw in person or authorise a personal deputy in writing.
 The order of performance will remain the same in the first and second rounds.
 The order may have to be changed in the finals for reasons of expediency.

 PROCEDURE AND REPERTOIRE

 There will be three rounds in the competition, all open to the public.
-The competition repertoire must be performed from memory, with the exception of the commissioned work to be performed in the second round, demanding contemporary works and the piano quintet in the chamber music finals.
+The competition repertoire must be performed from memory, with the exception of the commissioned work to be performed in the second round, demanding contemporary works and the piano quartet in the chamber music finals.
 The works in the first and second rounds may be played in any order.
 The Chairman of the Jury will have the right to cut short a performance that exceeds the allotted time.

-Not more than 40 participants will be accepted for the first round.
+About 40 participants will be accepted for the first round.

 3) Three etudes, one from each of the following groups: